What is a urethral diverticulum?

 - Urgency: “got to go, got to go” feeling when you need to urinate.

 - Post void dribbling: dribbling after you urinate.

-- Urethral discharge: you might get a discharge from the tube you urinate from.
+- Urethral discharge: you may notice a discharge coming from your urethra

 What testing may need to be done to help confirm the diagnosis of a urethral diverticulum?

-If your doctor suspects that you have one, an MRI of the pelvis will be done which will help confirm the diagnosis and show the surgeon its exact location and size.
-Your surgeon will usually take a look at your medical history, complete a physical examination, appropriate urine studies, complete an endoscopic examination of the bladder, urethra, and selected radiologic imaging.
+If your doctor suspects that you have one, a MRI of the pelvis will be done which will help confirm the diagnosis and show the surgeon its exact location and size.
+Your surgeon will also take a look at your medical history, complete a physical examination, appropriate urine studies, complete an endoscopic examination of the bladder, urethra, and selected radiologic imaging.

 How is urethral diverticulum treated?